3192 A'Hearn: Physical characteristics

 A rotational lightcurve for this asteroid was obtained from photometric observations made by Japanese astronomer Sunao Hasegawa, using the 1.05-meter Schmidt telescope at Kiso Observatory in March 2004.
 It showed a well-defined rotation period of 3.16 hours with a brightness amplitude of 0.20 in magnitude (U=3).
 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, the asteroid measures 4.4 kilometers in diameter and its surface has a high albedo of 0.354.
 The Collaborative Asteroid Lightcurve Link assumes a standard albedo for stony asteroids of 0.20 – despite the fact that the body has been classified as a carbonaceous C-type – and calculates a diameter of 5.7 kilometers with an absolute magnitude of 13.6.

 Naming

-This minor planet was named for American cometary astronomer and professor of astronomy at CMNS, Michael A'Hearn (b.
-1940), known for his contribution to cometary science, especially for his wide-range spectroscopic and spectrophotometric observations.
-He participated in the space-based EPOXI and IUE mission, which, in 1983, detected for the first time the presence of cometary diatomic sulfur while observing Comet IRAS–Araki–Alcock's spectrum.
+This minor planet was named for American cometary astronomer and professor of astronomy at CMNS, Michael A'Hearn (1940-2017), known for his contribution to cometary science, especially for his wide-range spectroscopic and spectrophotometric observations.
+He led Deep Impact/EPOXI spacecraft mission and participated in IUE mission, which, in 1983, detected for the first time the presence of cometary diatomic sulfur while observing Comet IRAS–Araki–Alcock's spectrum.
 The official naming citation was published by the Minor Planet Center on 22 June 1986 (M.P.C.
 10848).